© Crown copyright 2020

 Applications for registration and returns may be submitted through the HMRC Online Service.
 Go to GOV.UK and access HMRC Online Services.
 In order to access this service, the applicant must have set up a Government Gateway user ID and password.

 18.1.2 Communication by post

 The following requirements have the force of law under Regulations 4, 6(2) and 17(3) of the MGD Regulations 2012

 Paper registration applications must be made on the form MGD1: Application to register a business.
-The applicant can download a copy from the GOV.UK website at www.gov.uk or obtain one by phoning the HMRC Excise Helpline.
+The applicant can download a copy from GOV.UK or obtain one by phoning the HMRC Excise Helpline.
 The completed form must be posted to the gambling duties contact address

 Forms sent to any other address may not be accepted.

 Paper returns must be made on form MGD6: MGD Return.
 The completed return must be sent to: